Rush Rush Rally Racing: Development

 Senile Team were proud with the work done on the game, however, it was not fit for publishing so they expanded upon the original idea and continued working.
 It took Senile Team three years to finish it.
 At Gamescom 2010, Senile Team and RedSpotGames announced the game for WiiWare, with 2 new modes (challenge and time attack), the game was playable at RedSpotGames' booth along with their other past and upcoming games.

-In 2017, Josh Prod published a Dreamcast version with all the Wii updates titled titled Rush Rush Rally Reloaded.
+In 2017, Josh Prod published a Dreamcast version with all the Wii updates titled Rush Rush Rally Reloaded.

-A steam port was released in August 3rd 2022.
+A steam port was released in August 3, 2022.

 Reception

 Rush Rush Rally Racing didn't receive many reviews due to the title's release on the Sega Dreamcast, which at the time of the game's release had been out of production for eight years.
 BeefJack gave the game a score of 8.8 out of 10, citing the focus on difficult gameplay which required multiple playthroughs, and high level of presentation for not only an indie game but a Dreamcast game in general, as highlights: "a steep learning curve that works in favour of the title.
 As you master these levels and progress through the challenge is constantly with you, always keeping the gameplay fresh and intense...Because of this races always remain highly enjoyable as even after repeated plays things here never become stale.
 It’s certainly a system that requires you give a little to get the most out of it, but it’s ultimately very rewarding".

 The British magazine GamesTM praised Rush Rush Rally Racing as "One of the best multiplayer Dreamcast games ever made".
 The Australian video game talk show Good Game's two reviewers gave the game a 4/10 and 5/10.
 Retro Gamer magazine awarded the game an 84% score, stating that "it does suffer from a high difficulty curve and certain tracks can be a little confusing on first play, but this remains a superb little racer."